zrygan/Raytracer/README.md

 *Note.* Ones with the star (*) are upcoming features.
 Ones with the double star (**) are very future features.

 ## How To
-Simply run the `main.py` python file:
+Simply install the requirements and run the `main.py` python file:
 ```
 python main.py
 ```

 Then, a Pygame window will appear and you may use the following commands:
-1. `o` : create a point light emittor at cursor position.
+1. `o` : creates a point light emittor at cursor position.
-2. `d` : create a directional emittor at cursor position.
+2. `d` : creates a directional emittor at cursor position.
-3. `s` : create a spot light emittor at cursor position.
+3. `s` : creates a spot light emittor at cursor position.
+4. `a` : creates a circle light absorber at the cursor position.
+5. `,` : increments the directional angle of the directional and spot emitters at the cursor position.
+6. `.` : decrements the directional angle of the directional and spot emitters at the cursor position.
+7. `backspace` : deletes the object at the cursor position.

 You can move an object by holding left click.